guardian/support-service-lambdas/README.md

 # zuora-auto-cancel

+Please keep all the README in this project up to date, and improve them!
+There should be one in each project.

+The main project aggregates all the sub projects from handlers and lib, so we can build and test them in one go.

+## root
-Contains three Scala lambdas behind the same API gateway:
+Contains three Scala lambdas behind the same API gateway.
+TODO These should be moved into a new set of 3 projects in the handlers folder.

 **autoCancel**:
 Used to cancel subscriptions with overdue invoices, based on an event trigger within Zuora.